-You have the right to withdraw your consent at any time by using the Defra contact details given in the documents for any particular Call for Evidence exercise.
-If you withdraw your consent, Defra may be able to continue to use any personal data it has already received up to that time for the purpose of Call for Evidences you have replied to, particularly if your reply has already been included in the consideration of the proposals that are the subject of the Call for Evidence.
+You have the right to withdraw your consent at any time by using the Defra contact details given in the consultation exercise documents.
+If you withdraw your consent Defra may be able to continue to use any personal data it has received, particularly if your reply has already been included in the consideration of the proposals that are the subject of the consultation.

-If I reply to a Call for Evidence exercise, how long will my personal data be held for?
+If I reply to a consultation exercise, how long will my personal data be held for?